carloodq/remove_hs_from_dimer/readme.md

 The initial .xyz files are found in the `xyznenci` folder.
 Running the script `save_xyz_nenci.py` generates the file `all_xyz_nenci.csv`, which contains the same columns as `all_xyz.csv`.

+## Part 2.c
+We will add SSI and BBI from the BFDb.
+You can generate the structures with the script `save_xyz_bfdb.py`, which will be saved in the file `all_xyz_bfdb.csv` (in the same columns format as other .csvs).

 ## Part 3
 Once the .csv has been generated, you make create folders and .xyz files.
 Make sure to be at the same path as the `make_folders.py` script and `all_xyz.xyz`, then run the following command